-- G/F: HSUHK Library: Reference and Course Reserve Collections, 24-hour Study Area, Learning Commons, Special Collections Room, Printing Room, Group Discussion Rooms, Dr Ho Wai Kuen Discussion Room, CMA Knowledge Base; Café, Student Co-op Shop
+- G/F: HSUHK Library: Reference and Course Reserve Collections, 24 hours Study Area, Learning Commons, Lo Foo Cheung Special Collections Room, Collaborative Learning Room, Group Discussion Rooms, Dr Ho Wai Kuen Discussion Room, CMA Knowledge Base, HSUHK Café, Student Co-op Shop

-- 1/F: HSUHK Library: Circulation, Serials and CFA & CPA Collections, Learning Commons, Study Carrels, Group Discussion Rooms, E-learning Classroom
+- 1/F: HSUHK Library: Circulation, Serials and CFA & CPA Collections, Learning Commons, Study Carrels, Bright Future Discussion Room, FTLife Discussion Rooms, E-learning Classroom

-- 2/F: HSUHK Library: Multi-media Collection, Group Viewing Room, English Language Centre, Tin Ka Ping Institute for Chinese Language and Culture, Decision Sciences Technology Laboratory, Ho Tak Sum Classroom, Ho Cheuk Fai Classroom, B Action Classroom, 1 Classroom, Podium Roof Garden
+- 2/F: HSUHK Library: Multi-media Collection, Group Viewing Room, English Language Centre, Tin Ka Ping Institute for Chinese Language and Culture, Decision Sciences Technology Laboratory, Learning Commons, Ho Tak Sum Classroom, Ho Cheuk Fai Classroom, B Action Classroom, Marc Ng Classroom, Podium Roof Garden

-- 3/F: 11 Classrooms, 2 Computer Rooms, Lai Shu Chi Teaching Room, Pong Hong Siu Chu Lecture Hall, The Glorious Sun Lecture Hall
+- 3/F: 10 Classrooms, 2 Computer Rooms, Lai Shu Chi Teaching Room, Pong Hong Siu Chu Lecture Hall, The Glorious Sun Lecture Hall

-- 4/F: Fung Yiu King Hall (Conference Hall with simultaneous interpretation facilities), Financial Trading Laboratory, Translation and Interpretation Laboratory, Virtual Reality Centre – Virtual Reality and Big Data Analytics Laboratory, Behavioural Laboratory, 4 Classrooms
+- 4/F: Fung Yiu King Hall (Conference Hall with simultaneous interpretation facilities), Financial Trading Laboratory, Translation and Interpretation Laboratory, Virtual Reality and Big Data Analytics Centre, Behavioural Laboratory, 4 Classrooms

 - R/F: Sky Light, Roof Garden